Mark Davies / September 2025

 Gemini, and

-To elaborate a bit on that analogy, of course there were problems with automobiles
+And to elaborate a bit on that analogy, of course there were problems with automobiles

 (noise, pollution, safety, use of fossil fuels, etc).
 But wandering around town,